 Number of Citations: 265

-Employees need to be able to identify hazards associated with mixing, separating, or storing process materials, including:
+Employees need to be able to identify any mixing, separating, stacking or storing hazards for materials, including:

 - Which chemicals are reactive or able to cause a runaway reaction.